-As all available in vitro and in vivo mutagenicity tests either performed with EDTMP-Na or EDTMP-H yielded negative results, no concern is raised for EDTMP-Na to induce gene mutations or chromosome aberrations.
-Thus, classification for germ cell mutagenicity based on the available data is not warranted for EDTMP-Na.
+As all available in vitro and in vivo mutagenicity tests either performed with EDTMP-CaNa, EDTMP-H or EDTMP-Na yielded negative results, no concern is raised for EDTMP-CaNa to induce gene mutations and chromosome aberrations.
+Thus, classification for the hazard class germ cell mutagenicity is not warranted for EDTMP-CaNa.

-However, whereas the available data are considered sufficient to conclude that EDTMP-Na does not induce gene mutations in bacteria and mammalian cell systems, valid data is missing to allow a firm assessment whether EDTMP-H has the potential for induction of chromosome aberrations at the time being.
+However, whereas available data are considered sufficient to conclude that EDTMP-CaNa does not induce gene mutations in bacteria and mammalian cell systems, valid data is missing to allow a firm assessment whether EDTMP-CaNa has the potential for induction of chromosome aberrations at the time being.
 This is important as the observed reduced latency, high malignancy and metastasis of found osteosarcomas could hint to a genotoxic mode of action.
 Moreover, in a review by Broadhead et al. (2011) it is outlined that a number of chromosomal and genetic abnormalities have been linked to osteosarcoma.